doki-doki-ai-edition/Mod/GUIDES.md

     "chibi_hover": null
 ```

 You should be done with this section now!
-The whole thing should look like this now.
+The whole file should look like this now.

 ```json